collinbarrett/wp-vps-build-guide/README.md

     - Check `Delete local server cache files`
     - Check all `Purging Conditions`
   - Repeat all for each WordPress site to be installed.
-28. Snapshot 6
+29. Snapshot 6

 ## Ongoing Maintenance
 - If the VPS is ever resized, the swap file size should be re-evaluated.
+- The size of `/mnt/ramdisk` should be tuned on occasion.
-- MariaDB should be tuned on occasion for optimum performance.
+- MariaDB should be tuned on occasion.